Back to Glossary

 Evidence Capsule

-The Evidence Capsule is the foundational data structure of the VEX Protocol — a cryptographically signed, tamper-evident record that attests to the complete governance context of a single agentic execution event.
+The Evidence Capsule is one cryptographic evidence construct in the VEX Protocol family — a tamper-evident record that preserves the governance context of a governed execution event.

 WHY THIS EXISTS

 Without a structured evidence model, agentic AI systems produce no verifiable record of why an action was taken, who authorized it, or what actually occurred.
-The Evidence Capsule closes this accountability gap.
+Evidence Capsules are one approach to closing this accountability gap.

 Intent